↑ What is Space Weather?

 To monitor and predict space weather, scientists use a range of instruments and observatories, including ground-based telescopes, satellites, and spacecraft.
 Space weather forecasts are issued by national meteorological and space weather agencies, and are used by various industries to prepare for and mitigate the effects of space weather events.
 Space weather research is an ongoing area of study, and is critical for understanding and managing the potential impacts of solar activity on the Earth and its environment.

-You may learn Why is Space Weather relevant to HF propagation?
-See also an index for HF Radio Propagarion.
+See: Why is Space Weather relevant to HF propagation?
+See also an index of terms for HF Radio Propagarion.

 References: